Helping Keep You and Our Community Safe

 Q: Is it safe to go to the Emergency Department when experiencing a medical emergency?

-Q: What steps is the hospital taking to encourage appropriate social distancing?
+Q: What is the hospital doing to help ensure appropriate social distancing?

 The hospital encourages a 6-foot distance between people within the common areas of the hospital, and requests patients adhere to distancing etiquette.